ExcuseMi/trmnl-network-devices-plugin/README.md

 NETWORK=192.168.1.0/24
 # How long to keep offline devices in minutes (default: 1440 = 24 hours)
 # Devices last seen longer than this will be removed from display
+# These offline devices will still be sent to the TRMNL plugin until the OFFLINE RETENTION is reached.
 # Examples: 60 (1 hour), 180 (3 hours), 720 (12 hours), 1440 (24 hours)
 OFFLINE_RETENTION=1440
 ```